Get all the latest data for Belgrade

 How much are property prices expected to increase in Belgrade in 2026?

-As of early 2026, property prices in Belgrade are expected to increase by approximately 4% to 7% over the course of the year, representing continued moderate growth rather than a dramatic surge.
+As of early 2026, property prices in Belgrade are expected to increase by approximately 4% to 7% over the full calendar year 2026, with the base case sitting around 5% to 6% for the citywide blended average.

 We go deeper and try to understand how solid are these forecasts in our pack covering the property market in Belgrade.